Shoresh613/image-file-namer/README.md

 `crop.py`: Crops images based on presets defined in `cropping_modes.json`, see `sample_cropping_modes.json` for example and adapt to your use case.

 #### NLP and file preparations
-`clean_file_name.py`: Removes illegal charachters from the filename, and shortens it to enable transfer to Android (135 char limit?
-At least for me when transferring from Windows).
+`clean_file_name.py`: Changes from removing illegal charachters from the filename, and shortening it to enable transfer to Android (140 char limit), to just removing the words specified in the `words_to_remove.txt` list.

 `name_extractor.py`: Extracts personal names from a body of text.